 Pet Insurance Covers Spaying and Neutering

 If you’re worried about the short term financial cost of spaying and neutering, considering getting pet insurance for your puppy.
-The procedure or spaying and neutering is covered by most policies.
+The procedures of spaying and neutering are covered by most policies.
 Learn more about the benefits dog owners receive by providing their dog with pet insurance.